 Most days at Playa del Carmen we walk along the beach.
 The beaches are very popular with the tourist.
 Along the long stretch of beach you’ll see tourist playing beach volley, sunbaking etc. Also there are shops where you can hire boats, ski jets.

-Now that I've been to Playa del Carmen eight times I don't feel the need to schedule quite as many daytrips, often we find ourselves just lounging on the beach with a good book or a pile of magazines.
+Now that I've been to Playa del Carmen nine times I don't feel the need to schedule quite as many daytrips, often we find ourselves just lounging on the beach with a good book or a pile of magazines.
 If you stay in Playacar, your resort will have lounge chairs, small sailboats, kayaks, jetskis (extra charge) and volleyball nets along the beach with plenty of palm trees to shade you.
 If you are not staying at a resort in Playacar, the beach is public as long as you don't use the amentities at the resorts.
 Every year it seems like the beach is wider and you can walk further, past the last resort on the south end you can still walk 30-40 minutes, almost to Xcaret, with no resorts or beach chairs or volleyball nets if you want to get up and stretch your legs or work off a bit of the buffet meals you've been eating.
 Along the way you might spot iguanas sunning themselves on the rocks along the beach if you approach quietly, pelicans perched on the rocks searching for their next victim or little crabs in the sand.